python-babel/babel/docs/display.rst

 Introduction
 ============

-While `message catalogs <messages.html>`_ allow you to localize any messages in your application, there are a number of strings that are used in many applications for which translations are readily available.
+While :ref:`message catalogs <messages>` allow you to localize any messages in your application, there are a number of strings that are used in many applications for which translations are readily available.

 Imagine for example you have a list of countries that users can choose from, and you'd like to display the names of those countries in the language the